Ben-D-Anderson/InstantReplay/README.md

 # InstantReplay

-InstantRelay is a Minecraft plugin for Spigot versions 1.8 to 1.17 (inclusive) which allows Minecraft server admins to review events by re-watching them.
+InstantReplay is a Minecraft plugin for Spigot versions 1.8 to 1.17 (inclusive) which allows Minecraft server admins to review events by re-watching them.

 - [Encountering Issues](#encountering-issues)